tiprankstipranks

 Economy & Political Environment - Risk 1

-Inflation, tariffs, customs duties and other increases in manufacturing and operating costs have, and could continue to, adversely affect our cash flows and results of operations.
+Inflation, tariffs, customs duties, and other manufacturing and operating cost increases or fluctuations have adversely affected, and may continue to adversely affect, our cash flows and results of operations.

 Economy & Political Environment - Risk 2

-Industry and economic conditions may adversely affect our markets and our customers' operating conditions, which can in turn affect our business, results of operations and financial condition.
+Industry and economic conditions may adversely affect our markets and our customers' operating conditions and demand.

-With sales in approximately 150 countries, we compete across a wide range of geographies and end markets.
-Economic and industry factors that have had, or could in the future have, a material impacted on our businesses and demand for our products and services include: (i) the overall strength of, and our customers' confidence in, local and global macroeconomic conditions; (ii) inflation and related monetary policy actions by governments in response to inflation, (iii) overall strength of industrial, governmental, public and private sector spending; (iv) overall strength of the industrial, residential and commercial real estate markets; (v) federal, state, local and municipal governmental fiscal, trade and procurement laws, regulations and policies, including as respects domestic content; (vi) the availability of commercial financing for our customers and end-users; and (vii) the degree of funding for our public sector customers, including for water infrastructure investments.
-Macroeconomic impacts, including actual or potential recession, and supply chain dynamics, including supply shortages, logistics challenges, tight labor markets, inflation, and significant government debt and deficit levels, have had, and continue to have, a material adverse effect on our business and results of operations.
-Future economic slowdowns or recession, or other prolonged downturns in the global economy or our markets could have material adverse effects on our business, financial condition, cash flows, results of operations and stock price.
+With sales, directly or indirectly, in approximately 150 countries, we compete across a wide range of geographies and end markets.
+Economic and industry factors that have had, or may in the future have, a material impact on our businesses and demand for our products and services include: (i) overall strength of, and our customers' confidence in, local and global macroeconomic conditions; (ii) inflation and related monetary policy actions by governments in response; (iii) overall strength of industrial, governmental, public and private sector spending; (iv) overall strength of the industrial, residential and commercial real estate markets; (v) federal, state, local and municipal governments' environmental, energy efficiency, fiscal, trade and procurement laws, regulations and policies, including domestic content requirements; (vi) availability of commercial financing for our customers and end-users; and (vii) availability of funding for our public sector customers, including for water infrastructure investments.
+These and other macroeconomic impacts, including actual or potential economic slowdowns, recessions or other prolonged downturns in the global economy or our markets, supply chain dynamics and shortages, labor shortages, inflation, and significant government debt and deficit levels, have had and may in the future have, a material adverse effect on demand for our products and solutions and therefore our business, financial condition, cash flows, results of operations and stock price.

 International Operations - Risk 1